Goran Bregović: Three Letters From Sarajevo

 Civic Theatres Toronto is pleased to once again bring this incredibly unique global artist to the Sony Centre stage.
-No stranger to Toronto, Goran Bregović has played to enthusiastic and sold out crowds at the Sony Centre in 2011, Massey Hall earlier this year, as well as a free concert as a part of Luminato that drew thousands of raucous fans to Yonge-Dundas Square in 2009.
+No stranger to Toronto, Goran Bregović has played to enthusiastic and sold out crowds at the Sony Centre in 2011, Massey Hall in 2017, as well as a free concert as a part of Luminato that drew thousands of raucous fans to Yonge-Dundas Square in 2009.

 Show More +